Mikael Häggström [note 1]

 The best method for memorization is generally through repeated exposure in everyday practice, and the scope thereof will depend on your eventual location and subspecialty, and you will eventually forget everything else, more or less.
 Yet, the following things are most important for a pathologist trainee to focus on memorizing:

-- Emergent pathology, mostly relating to intraoperative or frozen section consultations.
+- Emergency pathology, mostly relating to intraoperative or frozen section consultations.
 This includes information that usually cannot be timely looked up on the Internet when needed.

 - Main pitfalls: The most common and dangerous situations where a pathologist may not recognize the need to look something up further or ask a senior colleague, or where a significant risk of diagnosis error remains after doing so.